cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/ldap-integration.md

 --ldap-group-member-filter TEXT        The filter used when searching recursively for group membership.
                                        Can accept {object_dn}, {username}, {domain_dn}, and {base_dn} variables.

---ldap-attribute-email TEXT            The name of the ldap attribute giving the user's e-mail address.
+--ldap-attribute-email TEXT            The name of the LDAP attribute giving the user's e-mail address.
 Defaults to 'email'.
                                        If this attribute is missing or empty then no e-mail address will be set for the user in the database.

---ldap-attribute-first-name TEXT       The name of the ldap attribute giving the user's first name.
+--ldap-attribute-first-name TEXT       The name of the LDAP attribute giving the user's first name.
 Defaults to 'givenName'.
                                        If this attribute is missing or empty then no first name will be set for the user in the database.

---ldap-attribute-last-name TEXT        The name of the ldap attribute giving the user's last name.
+--ldap-attribute-last-name TEXT        The name of the LDAP attribute giving the user's last name.
 Defaults to 'sn'.
                                        If this attribute is missing or empty then no last name will be set for the user in the database.

---ldap-attribute-uid TEXT              The name of the ldap attribute giving the user's uid.
+--ldap-attribute-uid TEXT              The name of the LDAP attribute giving the user's uid.
 This attribute must not be missing or empty.
 Defaults to 'uid'.

---ldap-attribute-group-membership TEXT The name of the ldap attribute giving the user's group membership.
+--ldap-attribute-group-membership TEXT The name of the LDAP attribute giving the user's group membership.
 Defaults to 'memberOf'.
                                        If this attribute is missing, lookup will be performed using the group-member-filter on the group-dn and its subtrees.
                                        If this attribute is present but empty, the user will not be able to be associated with any groups on the {{< param cfy_manager_name >}}.